 Strongest Families Institute – Privacy Statement

-This Privacy Statement outlines our practices with respect to the collection, use, retention and disclosure of personal information, whether obtained through visits to our website, www.strongestfamilies.com (the “Site”), or through use of our Services (whether provided over the phone, through SFI’s online service, or through a mobile connection).
+This Privacy Statement outlines our practices with respect to the collection, use, retention, and disclosure of personal information, whether obtained directly from you through visits to our website, www.strongestfamilies.com (the “Site”), or through use of our Services (whether provided over the phone, through SFI’s online service, or through a mobile connection), or indirectly, such as from referral agents, provincial or territorial health associations and/or health care providers.
 This Statement also outlines for you the choices you have relating to your personal information, or if you are a parent or guardian of a child receiving Services, relating to the personal information of that child.
-If at any time you wish to share information with SFI please do so using a secure pathway.
+If at anytime you wish to share information with SFI, please do so using a secure pathway.

 By using the Services, or visiting our website, you agree to the provisions of this Statement.